bdurand/faraday_dynamic_timeout/README.md

 ### Configuration Options

 - `:buckets` - An array of bucket configurations.
 Each bucket is a hash with two keys: `:timeout` and `:limit`.
 The `:timeout` value is the timeout to use for requests when it falls into that bucket.
 The `:limit` value is the maximum number of concurrent requests that can use that bucket.
 Requests will always try to use the bucket with the highest timeout, so order does not matter.
 If a bucket has a limit less than zero, it will be considered unlimited and requests will never fall over to the next bucket.
-This value can also be set as a `Proc` (or any object that responds to `call`) that will be evaluated at runtime.
+This value can also be set as a `Proc` (or any object that responds to `call`) that will be evaluated at runtime when each request is made.

 - `:redis` - The redis connection to use.
 This should be a `Redis` object or a `Proc` that yields a `Redis` object.
-If not provided, a default `Redis` connection will be used and configured using the standard environment variables.
+If not provided, a default `Redis` connection will be used (configured using environment variables).
 If the value is explicitly set to nil, then the middleware will pass through all requests without doing anything.

 - `:name` - An optional name for the resource.
 By default the hostname and port of the request URL will be used to identify the resource.
 Each resource will report a separate count of concurrent requests and processes.
 You can group multiple resources from different hosts together with the `:name` option.

 - `:callback` - An optional callback that will be called after each request.
 The callback can be a `Proc` or any object that responds to `call`.
-It will be called with a `FaradayDyanicTimeout::RequestInfo` argument.
+It will be called with a `FaradayDyamicTimeout::RequestInfo` argument.
 You can use this to log the number of concurrent requests or to report metrics to a monitoring system.
 This can be very useful for tuning the bucket settings.

 ### Capacity Strategy